lucianosky/DragonsTest/README.md

 # Architecture
 - The app is implemented with the MVVM architecture.
+- The app is an implementation of the Clean Architecture.
+Implementation started with the upper layers, following down to the UI.
+So, unit testing was keeping the correct flow during development.
+That's why the UI was left for last (and the Router for later).
+- Clean Code was also pursuit.
 - Since the app is very simple, and the API is a single fixed result, data binding was not implemented yet.
 - Unit test was implemented with the use of Quick and Nimble for behaviour style testing, but TDD was not used in this project (test were written after the methods).
 - To create the UI the VFL (Visual Format Language) was used, which avoids the usage of Storyboards, with the advantages of quicker and simpler code and reduction of merge conflicts possibilities.